RasaHQ/rasa/docs/cloud-storage.rst

 is `{MODEL_NAME}.tar.gz` and it is stored in the root folder of the storage service.
 Currently, you are not able to manually specify the path on the cloud storage.

-If storing trained models, Rasa NLU will gzip the new model and upload it to the container.
-If retrieving/loading models from the cloud storage, Rasa NLU will download the gzipped model locally and extract the contents to the location specified by the `--path` flag.
+If storing trained models, Rasa will gzip the new model and upload it to the container.
+If retrieving/loading models from the cloud storage, Rasa will download the gzipped model locally and extract the contents to a temporary directory.